 Some additional notes:

 1. Some Channels have DD5.1 signal, but the audio is not properly encoded - the dialogue doesn't come out the center channel for example, coming out the LF & RF (PBS and CBC).
-CBC, CBC affiliates and some PBS stations do this because they have older equipment that doesn't switch well between DD2.0 and DD5.1, so they send DD5.1 all the time, without themselves using a surround sound "upconverter", like some channels do.
+CBC, CBC affiliates and some PBS stations do this because they have older equipment that doesn't switch well between DD2.0 and DD5.1, so they send DD5.1 all the time, without themselves using a surround sound "upconverter", like some broadcasters do.
 Sometimes the dialogue is missing altogether.
 If dialogue is missing, use Closed Captioning.

 2. HD ABC is usually DD5.1 all the time (if the affiliate has DD5.1 capability), but only Network-originating programming is DD5.1, so the dialogue won't always be out the center channel with local programming sometimes with sound only out the LF & RF speakers.
 Sometimes the sound comes out the rears, instead.
 I call this "improperly encoded DD5.1".